kykyev/kykyev.github.io/_posts/2014-01-19-angularjs-dependency-injection.markdown

     };
 }
 ```
 Actually we need two these objects - one for providers, second for services.
 Both are created in `createInjector` method that is accesible via `angular.injector`.
-Angular don't expose providerInjector, so a little trick is needed: alter code to expose neccessary things via global `agent007` object.
+Angular don't expose `providerInjector`, so a little trick is needed: altering source code to expose neccessary things via global `agent007` object.
 Now after invoking `angular.injector()` global object `agent007`  we will have everything that is needed.

 ```javascript
 function createInjector(modulesToLoad) {